A current employee explains the job content and rewards of SaaS customer support

 Learn appropriate information sharing methods from your seniors

-When I shared information that was incomplete, my seniors pointed out the gaps , and I gradually learned the appropriate format for sharing information.
-For example, a 500 (Internal Server Error) status code was displayed on a certain page during operation testing, I thought that I should just tell the engineer in charge that "500 was displayed on page XX."
+When I shared information that was lacking in detail,my seniors pointed out the deficiencies, and I gradually learned to understand the appropriate format for sharing information.
+For example,a 500 (Internal Server Error)status code appeared on a certain page during operational testing, I thought it would be enough to simply tell the engineer in charge the fact that "a 500 was displayed on page XX."

-"That can't be true!" from the engineers out there , but when you make a mistake like this, a senior, veteran engineer will kindly and carefully advise you.
+engineers"That's impossible lol,"but when you make a mistake like this, a veteran engineer will kindly and carefully explain it to you.

 As someone with little experience, this was an eye-opener for me